Part 107 Test Prep

 Keep up with changing Federal Aviation Administration (FAA) requirements to remain ahead of the curve among commercial drone pilots.
-As of August 2016, anyone operating a drone for any commercial or business purpose must obtain an FAA remote pilot certification.
+Anyone operating a drone for any commercial or business purpose must obtain an FAA remote pilot certification.
 This highly focused course prepares you for the test to receive this certification.

 The remote pilot knowledge test Unmanned Aircraft – General includes 60 questions and requires a passing score of 70%.
-The test costs $150, paid separately to the Knowledge Testing Center.
+The test costs $175, paid separately to the Knowledge Testing Center.
 With successful completion of the test, you can apply for a remote pilot certificate for FAA Title 14 Code of Federal Regulations part 107.
-The course fee includes a workbook, 50 FAA sample test questions and six hours of instruction.
+The course fee includes a sectional chart, an FAA test supplement, FAA sample test questions, and eight hours of instruction.
 Actual FAA testing must be administered at an authorized Knowledge Testing Center and is NOT included in the course fee.

 Students new to drone piloting should also take either our Intro To Drones for Commercial Users course or our Using Drones for Public Safety course, along with our Hands-On Drone Flight Training - Basic Quadcopter Flight Skills course.
 These courses provide a comprehensive overview of the information your organization needs to start using drones safely and legally and bolster piloting skills using our unique indoor flight training methodology.View Classes